ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * EAN-13 HW versions are no longer a separate claim.
 Now they are folded in as a CoSWID version scheme.

+## From draft-ietf-rats-10

+* Hardware version is made into an array of two rather than two claims